Descanco Church

 Descanco Church is a church in the neighbourhood of Mylapore in Chennai, India.
-It was built in the 17th century by the Portuguese nobleman, Cosmo Madera of the prominent Madera family who are believed to have given their name to the city of Madras.
+It was built in the 17th century by the Portuguese nobleman, Cosmo Madera of the prominent Madera family who is believed to have given their name to the city of Madras.
 Descanco Church is built in one of the two spots where the apostle St. Thomas is believed to have preached.
 Descanco Church is situated at a distance of two kilometres from Luz Church.